facebook/create-react-app/packages/react-scripts/template/README.md

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
 By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.

+>Note: You must create custom environment variables beginning with `REACT_APP_`.
+Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).

 These environment variables will be defined for you on `process.env`.
 For example, having an environment variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`, in addition to `process.env.NODE_ENV`.